About

 KATIE STYLIANI GRANT is an early career writer, director, and dramaturg.
 She is most drawn to creating work that:

-is built on a rigorous curiosity, asking and exploring complex thoughts
+• is built on a rigorous curiosity, asking and exploring complex thoughts

-strives for raw, unparalleled, cohesive emotional intelligence
+• strives for raw, unparalleled, cohesive emotional intelligence

-unearths the beauty in the growing and shifting nature of our hearts and minds
+• unearths the beauty in the growing and shifting nature of our hearts and minds

-Additionally, she has been assisting librettist and lyricist Carson Kreitzer on the Broadway-bound Lempicka (dir.
-Rachel Chavkin) throughout production and various development, served as Regina Victor’s assistant dramaturg on La Jolla Playhouse’s reimagined As You Like It, told through a lens of queerness and gender identity (co-dir.
-Christopher Ashley and Will Davis), and will be serving as assistant director on the upcoming world premiere of Anna Deavere Smith’s Love All (dir.
+She has also extensively done freelance assistant work.
+Highlights include: currently assisting Idina Menzel, assistant script work for playwright Mansa Ra as well as receiving special acknowledgement on the publication of his three most recent plays including his stunning New York Times Critic’s Pick …what the end will be, assistant script work on the Broadway-bound Lempicka (dir.
+Rachel Chavkin), assistant dramaturg on La Jolla Playhouse’s reimagined As You Like It, told through a lens of gender identity (co-dir.
+Christopher Ashley and Will Davis, dramaturg Regina Victor), and assistant director on the world premiere of Anna Deavere Smith’s Love All (dir.
 Marc Bruni), based on Billie Jean King’s life.

 Teaching and education access are near and dear to her heart and always have been.
 She is a teaching artist at La Jolla Playhouse, developing and implementing devised arts curriculum for elementary, middle, and high school aged students.
 At age 19, she founded and led a large arts festival (funded through grants) that ran for five years and served as a home for showcasing work for hundreds of emerging artists.